roytang/blog/content/posts/2008/08/transferring-files-to-n73-from-vista-using-bluetooth.md

 11. The bluetooth connection should be all set up, to send a file to your N73, right-click the bluetooth icon and click Send a file

-12. You&'re done.
+12. You're done.
 Hooray!

 _

-Side note: After step 10, Vista seems to want to install drivers for the N73&#8230;but it doesn&'t seem to be necessary
+Side note: After step 10, Vista seems to want to install drivers for the N73&#8230;but it doesn't seem to be necessary

 _